OpenSmock/Molecule/documentation/Create a Component.md

 # Create a Component
-In this tutorial, we will create a first Component that produces an Event and provides a Services. \
+In this tutorial, we will create a first Component that produces an Event and provides a Service. \
-Then we will create a second Component that uses the provided Service and that consumes the Event.
+Then we will create a second Component that uses the provided Service and consumes the produced Event.

 # STATIC PART: declaration